 - Why do you want to become an elementary teacher?

-- What do you want to accomplish being an elementary teacher?
+- What do you want to accomplish on this position?

 - Where do you see yourself in five years from now?

-- What do you think are the key characteristics of a good elementary teacher?
+- What do you think are the key characteristics of a good teacher?

 - What are your strengths and weaknesses?